eonist/eonist.github.io/_posts/2019-12-21-Concurrent-perform.md

 print(total)
 ```

+### Avoid creating too many threads
+It might be tempting to create a lot of queues to gain better performance in your app.
+Unfortunately, creating threads comes with a cost and you should, therefore, avoid excessive thread creation.
+There are two common scenarios in which excessive thread creation occurs:
+- Too many blocking tasks are added to concurrent queues forcing the system to create additional threads until the system runs out of threads for your app
+- Too many private concurrent dispatch queues exist that all consume thread resources.

 ## Gotchas:
 - Sometimes doing concurrentPerform on the inner loop is more performant than on the outer loop